Anaheim vs Hatch Chile: Store Pod or Regional Roast?

 Quick Comparison

-Anaheim Pepper measures 500–3K SHU while Hatch Chile registers 1K–8K SHU — making Hatch Chile 3× hotter.
-Anaheim Pepper is known for its mild and sweet flavor (C. annuum), while Hatch Chile offers earthy and sweet notes (C. annuum).
+Anaheim Pepper measures 500–3K SHU while Hatch Chile registers 1K–8K SHU.
+That makes Hatch Chile about 3.2x hotter by upper SHU range.
+Anaheim Pepper is known for its mild, grassy-sweet, lightly earthy when roasted flavor (C. annuum), while Hatch Chile offers earthy and sweet notes (C. annuum).

 Anaheim Pepper